zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/admin-client/admin-client.md

     <copy>./adminclient</copy>
     ```

-3. Connect to the OCI GoldenGate deployment:
+3. Connect to the OCI GoldenGate deployment using the user name and password you entered in Lab: Create OCI GoldenGate resources, Task 1, steps 12 and 13.

     ```
       <copy>connect <OCI-GoldenGate-deployment-url> as <OCI-GoldenGate-user> password <OCI-GoldenGate-password> !</copy>